artu-st/artu-st/README.md

 [![GitHub artu-st](https://img.shields.io/github/followers/artu-st?label=follow&style=social)](https://github.com/artu-st)
 [![LinkedIn: Arturo Ruiz Pascual](https://img.shields.io/badge/ArturoRuizPascual-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/marcos-s-5b8515b8/)](https://www.linkedin.com/in/arturo-ruiz-pascual-6226a0149/)

 I'm Arturo.
-I work with Flutter at [Namutek](https://www.namutek.com), a fintech company in Central America.
-I study Computer Science, currently 4th year.
-I organize my local GDG and Flutter communities in Nicaragua.
-Also have a tech YouTube channel called [NoScopeDevs](https://www.youtube.com/channel/UCPz6bJ3DptMMXu7_hMb1oJQ), for Spanish-speaking people.
+I am dedicated to industrial robotics.
+With more than 5 years of experience in the automotive sector, I am one of the main suppliers of companies at a global level such as Reanult or PSA in Spain.
+I am currently trying to make my way as a freelancer in the multiplatform applications market, betting very strongly on Flutter.

 <!--
 **artu-st/artu-st** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.